-Instructor: Our group will split up into teams of three people: The operator, the customer and the bystander.
+Our group will split up into teams of three people: The operator, the customer and the bystander.
 (We encourage the 'bystander' to role-play as a person who is trying public transit for the first time.)
-I will hand out cards with three potential customer service scenarios for each team to simulate.
+Your instructor will hand out cards with three potential customer service scenarios for the teams to simulate.
 The 'operator' and 'customer' simulate the situation, while the 'bystander' assesses the performance of the operator.
-As the bystander, feel free to offer helpful advice on 'areas for improvement,' or reasons why you feel the incident was handled well.
+As the bystander, feel free to offer helpful advice on 'areas for improvement' and then render your decision as to whether or not you will try to ride public transit again.